MRCIEU/COVIDITY_ProbQBA/README.md

-## COVIDITY Project - Probabalistic bias analysis for selection bias in COVID-19 testing
+## COVIDITY Project - Probabilistic bias analysis for selection bias in COVID-19 testing

 This repository contains the scripts needed to perform the main analyses described in the associated paper ("Accounting for bias due to outcome data missing not at random: comparison and illustration of two approaches to probabilistic bias analysis: a simulation study").
 This includes scripts to generate the simulated datasets and then analyse these simulations, plus scripts applying these methods to UK Biobank data.